 #1 Clean the Gutters

 Yes, it’s tons of fun, but cleaning your gutters before the spring rains hit in earnest keeps things flowing and prevents overflows and clogs in the gutters.
 Clogged gutters are, in my humble opinion, the biggest cause of rot on old houses.
 Clogged gutters overflow rotting the soffit, fascia, and rafter tails as well as creating splash back, which rots the bottom portions of siding.
 Keep them clean or suffer the wrath of rot.
-While you’re at it, check out my earlier post about My 5 Secrets to Prevent Wood Rot and don’t miss the short video about gutters at the end of this post.

 #2 Swap Storms & Screens